Higher Arsenic and Mercury Levels

 HOW TO PROTECT YOURSELF

 You can lower both arsenic and mercury exposure by simply decreasing your overall rice consumption.
-Consider some of the many other gluten-free substitutes, such as corn, millet, quinoa, amaranth, teff, buckwheat (unrelated to wheat) and sorghum.
+Consider many other gluten-free substitutes, such as corn, millet, quinoa, amaranth, teff, buckwheat (unrelated to wheat), and sorghum.

 Nut flours, such as almond and hazelnut, are great options for baking and cooking, but they tend to be costly.
-Pulse flours such as chickpea and lentil are available at Indian groceries, online, and at some natural foods stores, but some people find they have a “beany” taste.
+Pulse flours such as chickpeas and lentils are available at Indian groceries, online, and at some natural foods stores, but some people find they have a “beany” taste.

 Want more of Plant-Based Cooking?